Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): Tight-Binding Model for Flat-Band Hinge States in a Monopole Nodal-Line Semimetal

-In light of the relationship between MNLs and higher-order topology explored in the main text, we recognize these hinge states as the spinless precursors to the spinful helical hinge modes of 3D HOTIs.
-They represent the higher-order generalization of the zigzag edge states of graphene~\cite{GrapheneReview,GrapheneEdge1,GrapheneEdge2,GrapheneEdgeMullen,GrapheneEdgeFan} that evolve into the helical edge modes of a 2D TI~\cite{KaneMeleZ2,CharlieTI} under the introduction of SOC.
-As the MNLs are locally protected by $\mathcal{I}$, $\mathcal{T}$, and $SU(2)$ spin symmetry~\cite{YoungkukLineNode,FangWithWithout}, we can realize a bulk-insulating phase by relaxing one of these symmetries.
+In light of the relationship between MNLs and higher-order topology explored in the main text, we recognize the hinge states in Fig.~\ref{fig:coupled}(f) as the spinless precursors to the spinful helical hinge modes of 3D HOTIs.
+They represent the higher-order generalization of the zigzag edge states of graphene~\cite{GrapheneReview,GrapheneEdge1,GrapheneEdge2,GrapheneEdgeMullen,GrapheneEdgeFan}, which analogously evolve into the helical edge modes of a 2D TI~\cite{KaneMeleZ2,CharlieTI} under the introduction of SOC.
+As the MNLs are locally protected by $\mathcal{I}$, $\tilde{\mathcal{T}}$, and $SU(2)$ spin symmetry~\cite{YoungkukLineNode,FangWithWithout}, we can realize a bulk-insulating phase by relaxing one of these symmetries.
 First, we reproduce the results of Ref.~\onlinecite{YoungkukMonopole} by introducing a term that breaks $\tilde{\mathcal{T}}$ symmetry while preserving $\mathcal{I}$ and $SU(2)$:

-We observe that $V_{Axion}(\vec{k})$ fully gaps the bulk bands, realizing an insulating phase with spin-degenerate, chiral hinge modes (the bulk and hinge bands appear qualitatively similar to those shown in Fig.~(\ref{fig:HOTI}), as bands of opposite chirality from {\blue opposing} hinges become projected on top of each other).
-We recognize this phase as the magnetic HOTI that results from gapping all of the surfaces of a 3D strong TI with magnetism that is spatially distributed in an $\mathcal{I}$-odd fashion~\cite{EzawaMagneticHOTI,AshvinTCI}.
-It is therefore also equivalent to two spin-degenerate copies of a spinless axion insulator~\cite{VDBAxion,YoungkukMonopole}.
+We observe that $V_{Axion}(\vec{k})$ fully gaps the bulk and surface bands, realizing an insulating phase with spin-degenerate, chiral hinge modes (the bulk and hinge bands appear qualitatively similar to those shown in Fig.~\ref{fig:HOTI}, as bands of opposite chirality from opposing hinges become projected on top of each other).
+Eq.~(\ref{eq:axion}) is therefore the higher-order analog of the magnetic Haldane term that gaps graphene into a spinless Chern insulator~\cite{HaldaneModel}.
+We recognize the gapped 3D phase induced by $V_{Axion}(\vec{k})$ as exhibiting the same hinge spectrum (per spin) as the magnetic HOTI that results from gapping all of the surfaces of a 3D strong TI with magnetism that is spatially distributed in an $\mathcal{I}$-odd fashion~\cite{EzawaMagneticHOTI,AshvinTCI,VDBHOTI,WiederAxion}.
+It is therefore also equivalent to two, spin-degenerate copies of a spinful axion insulator~\cite{WiederAxion,YoungkukMonopole} that are prevented from trivially hybridizing by $SU(2)$ symmetry.

 Finally, we can also introduce a term of a similar form: